eu-cdse/copernicus-browser/README.md

 The use of Copernicus Browser is free of charge.
 To unlock advanced features, you need to create a free account ([here](https://identity.cloudferro.com/auth/realms/CDSE/protocol/openid-connect/auth?client_id=sh-5f8b63-YOUR-INSTANCEID-HERE&redirect_uri=https%3A%2F%2Fdataspace.copernicus.eu%2Fbrowser%2FoauthCallback.html&response_type=token&state=)).

-Copernicus Browser is part of the Copernicus Data Space Ecosystem, a new service to better access and exploit the EU's Copernicus satellites data.
+Copernicus Browser is part of the Copernicus Data Space Ecosystem, a new service for better access to and use of data from the EU's Copernicus satellites.
 You can find out more about the service [here](https://dataspace.copernicus.eu/about) and in the Copernicus Browser user manual [here](https://documentation.dataspace.copernicus.eu/Applications/Browser.html) you will find a detailed overview of the Browser's functionality.

 <img src="copernicus_browser.png" />